estnltk/estnltk-workflows/legacy/ettenten_to_json/readme.md

 **3.** (_Optional_) Use **`split_large_corpus_files_into_subsets.py`** for splitting the large set of files from the previous step into N smaller subsets.
 This will enable parallel processing of the subsets.

-**4.** Use the script **`process_and_save_results.py`** to analyze the JSON format files with EstNLTK 1.6.x.
+**4.** Use the script **`process_and_save_results.py`** to analyze the JSON format files with EstNLTK.
 The script will add linguistic annotations up to the level of _morphology_.
 Before using the script, you'll also need to create a new folder where the script can store the results of analysis.

    Optionally, you may want to evoke N instances of **`process_and_save_results.py`** for faster processing.
 You can get more information about the processing options with: